darianyang/mm-github-pages-test/_pages/join_us.md

 **Mentorship** - We provide the mentorship, community, and resources to support each person in realizing their full potential.

-**Collaboration** - We enjoy tackling questions that cannot be answered by experiments and collaborating with other labs to validate our efforts and/or create a greater whole.
+**Collaboration** - We enjoy collaborating with other labs to create a greater whole, including the integration of theory with experiment.
 We seek to make science an inclusive, global effort.

 **Balance** - We value work/life balance, the earth, and make responsible use of resources we are granted.
 We do our best to keep our shared work space tidy and clean, respecting our local community.